Your cervical screen results

 Did you know?

 The Cervical Screening Test prevents cervical cancer by looking for the human papillomavirus (HPV).
-HPV is the cause of cervical cancer in 99% of cases.
+HPV is the cause of almost all cervical cancers.

 Even if you were to develop an HPV infection the day after your test, you would still be at low risk, as it can take 10–to15 years for cervical cancer to develop following infection with HPV.

 Australia has the second lowest rate of cervical cancer in the world, largely due to the National Cervical Screening Program (NCSP).

 Can I have a Cervical Screening Test if I’m pregnant?

 Yes, the Cervical Screening Test is safe for pregnant women.

 World Health Organisation.
 Human Papillomavirus (HPV) Factsheet.
 WHO.
 [Online] 3 September 2010.
 [Cited: 19 May 2015.] http://www.who.int/immunization/topics/hpv/en/

 National Cervical Screening Program.
 Available at: http://www.cancerscreening.gov.au/internet/screening/publishing.nsf/Content/healthcare-providers